ADHD Sleep Issues

 Another medication that is commonly used to treat sleep issues related to ADHD is melatonin.
 Melatonin is a naturally occurring hormone that helps regulate the body's sleep-wake cycle.
 Melatonin supplements can be used to help people with ADHD fall asleep more easily and sleep more soundly.
 However, it is important to note that melatonin should be used under the guidance of a doctor, as it can interact with other medications.

-In conclusion, ADHD and sleep issues are closely linked, and managing sleep problems can be a challenge for people with ADHD.
+ADHD and sleep issues are closely linked, and managing sleep problems can be a challenge for people with ADHD.
 However, there are several strategies that can help, including creating a consistent sleep routine, limiting exposure to screens before bedtime, getting regular exercise, and using medications as appropriate.
 If you are experiencing sleep problems related to ADHD, it is important to speak with your doctor to determine the best course of action.

 CBT-I: A Long-Term Sleep Fix